INRIA/scikit-learn-mooc/jupyter-book/overfit/overfit_take_away.md

   trade-off between overfitting for underfitting.

-- For a fixed choice model family and parameters, increasing the training set size will often decrease overfitting but can cause an increase overfitting.
+- For a fixed choice model family and parameters, increasing the training set size will decrease overfitting but can cause an increase in underfitting.

 - The most effective way to reduce overfitting is to collect more labeled data to increase the training set size.
 However this is not always easy to do in